Hashimini/SPTMODU-PDATERpanel/README.md

 This server does not include:

 - Authentication
-- Rate limiting
 - HTTPS
 - Upload restrictions
 - Virus checking
 - Hash verification

-It is intended for:
-- Private servers
-- Friend groups
-- Small communities
-- VPN/LAN environments

----

-# Recommended Usage

-This project was mainly designed for:

-- Small SPT communities
-- Friend groups
-- Private modpacks
-- VPN-hosted servers
-- Lightweight self-hosted deployments

-It was NOT designed for:

-- Enterprise usage
-- Massive public hosting
-- Large-scale CDN distribution

----

 # General Workflow